What are Expunctions and Non-Disclosures?

 - An offender that goes straight to probation is not eligible for non-disclosure even if they complete the probation.

 - Cases that go through a final conviction, such as a fine or a sentence, cannot be sealed.

 - Persons with previous records of conviction are permanently ineligible for non-disclosure.

 The time within which you can file for a non-disclosure petition depends on the criminal charge, but in most cases, you can file for one immediately after your deferred adjudication probation.
 LRS can help you find a lawyer to help you through the process.

 In the end, whether you qualify for an expunction or a non-disclosure largely depends on the outcome of the case.
 Through seeking legal advice, you can determine whether your case can either be dismissed, in which case you qualify for an expunction, or you could be indicted but still qualify for a non-disclosure.
 However, the court has the discretion of either granting or denying your expunction or non-disclosure petition.
 Obtaining help from an experienced criminal lawyer increases your chances of a successful outcome.

-Learn more about the expunction and non-disclosure procedures and eligibility by contacting us at 512-472-8303.
+Learn more about the expunction and non-disclosure procedures and eligibility by contacting us at 512-472-8303 by filling out our instant referral form.
 We have a vast network of knowledgeable lawyers in the Austin area who can assist you throughout the process.